Predrag Papaz: Bosnia

 After three seasons abroad he returned to Bosnia to play with NK Metalleghe-BSI in the First League of the Federation of Bosnia and Herzegovina.
-He made his return to the top Bosnian division in 2016 when he returned to his former club Slavija Sarajevo.
+He returned to the top Bosnian division in 2016 when he returned to his former club Slavija Sarajevo.
 Papaz would appear in five matches for Sarajevo throughout the season.
 His tenure with Slavija was short-lived as he signed with NK GOŠK Gabela in the second tier the following season.
 He resumed playing in the Bosnia First League with NK Bosna Visoko in late 2016.
 In his debut season with Bosna, he was named the year's best player.
 He re-signed with Bosna for the 2017-18 season.

 Following his two tenures, with Visoko he received another opportunity to play in the top tier once more when he signed a contract with NK Čelik Zenica in late 2017.
 After financial disagreements with Zenica, he departed from the club before making his debut.
 Following his abrupt departure from Zenica, he resumed playing in the second division in 2018, with NK TOŠK Tešanj.